 The medical condition of narcissism is known as a narcissistic personality disorder, which refers to a set of character traits that reflect an inflated sense of self-importance.
 Someone with NPD will have a grandiose degree of self-confidence and believe they are superior to others.
 Such people may be preoccupied with their impression of others or feel entitled to special treatment.

 Narcissists generally regard themselves as unique and better than others in many ways (e.g., more beautiful, intelligent, or trustworthy).
-As a result, their thoughts and opinions carry more weight than that of other people.
+As a result, their thoughts and opinions carry more weight than those of other people.

 They may thus expect preferential treatment from others and show intolerance when this is not forthcoming.
 Narcissists can also be vain about their appearance and sensitive to any signs of disrespect or criticism.
 This grandiose sense of self-importance allows them to justify their emotionally exploitative behaviors easily.